cold-storage/glo.sh/2017/apex-set-id-from-external-id.md

 Sometimes you want to update objects if they exist and fail if they don't.
 In this case you can't upsert on the external id.
-You have to set the id by looking up on the external id.
+You have to set the id from a lookup on the external id.

 This will do the trick.